 See the sponge we're using and the last part of grout to be cleaned from the pennies.
 The sharpie on the sponge is for size comparison purposes.

-TIP: Never let grout sit too long on pennies (same with other tile too).
+TIP: Never let grout sit too long on pennies.
+Work on small areas.
 Grout is like (colored) cement and dries as hard as concrete and it'll be very hard to clean each end every penny.

 After running the clean sponge one time on each side on the black area above, the result is shown below.